thomasw/matchstrike_django/README.markdown

 # Match Strike's Django Template

-This is a template for new Django projects that [Match Strike](http://matchstrike.net/) maintains.
+This is a template for new Django projects that [Thomas Welfley](http://cyproject.net/) at [Match Strike](http://matchstrike.net/) maintains.

 ## Requirements
 * django 1.2